Michael Schumacher: Rivalries and anti-German prejudices

-In a 2006 FIA survey, Schumacher was voted the most popular driver of the season among Formula One fans.
-Schumacher was subject to anti-German prejudices throughout his career, however, especially from the British media.
+Since Senna's death in 1994, Schumacher was widely regarded as Formula One's fastest driver and the most dominant driver of his era.
+During his long career, Schumacher was also involved in several controversies, most notably the 1994 and 1997 World Championship seasons finals and the 2006 Monaco qualifying.
+These episodes have been seen as a result of Schumacher's will-to-win mentality.
+Schumacher was subject to anti-German prejudices throughout his career, especially from the British media.
 About his collision with Schumacher in 1994, Hill wrote: "There are two things that set Michael apart from the rest of the drivers in Formula One − his sheer talent and his attitude.
 I am full of admiration for the former, but the latter leaves me cold."
-According to Brawn, Schumacher was a "pretty misunderstood character", adding that "nobody I know who ever worked with Michael ever had a bad opinion about him because of his integrity, his commitment, his human side".

-In addition to Hill, Schumacher also had rivalries with Häkkinen, whom he beat for his first World Championship at Ferrari and the team's first Drivers' Championship since the season, and Alonso, who ended Schumacher's five-consecutive titles in the 2000s.
+According to Brawn, Schumacher was a "pretty misunderstood character", adding that "nobody I know who ever worked with Michael ever had a bad opinion about him because of his integrity, his commitment, his human side."
+In addition to Hill, Schumacher also had rivalries with Häkkinen, whom he beat for his first World Championship at Ferrari and the team's first Drivers' Championship since the 1979 season, and Alonso, who ended Schumacher's five-consecutive titles in the 2000s.
 Despite only facing him during Schumacher's brief comeback in the 2010s, Hamilton is also seen a rival due to their similar achievements and driving styles, and cited Schumacher as an inspiration.